somayaji-a/marceye/README.md

-# OpenAI Template
+# Project Marceye
-This project is a starter kit for using OpenAI and its API layer.
-It is baked in with Authentication, Session Management, Token Tracking, as well as Billing (currently disabled).
+This project is code named Marceye.

 ## Introduction